xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Link($string)`

-Returns an array of arrays containing the link URI and an array of parameters, or `null` if the field value is invalid.
+Returns an array of arrays containing the link URI and an array of parameters, or `null` if the field value is malformed.

 Example: